uswds/uswds-site/_posts/2017-06-19-usajobs-case-study.md

 - design
 category: About
 ---
 The U.S. Web Design Standards team continues to sit down with various agencies who are using the Standards.
-In this fourth post in our series, we met with the team at the [Lab@OPM](https://lab.opm.gov/) and learned how they used the Standards to refresh [USAJOBS](https://www.usajobs.gov/).
+In this fourth post in our series, we met with the team at the [Lab@OPM [opm.gov]](https://lab.opm.gov/) and learned how they used the Standards to refresh [USAJOBS [usajobs.gov]](https://www.usajobs.gov/).

 **USWDS:** How did your team find out about the Web Design Standards?